NattyNarwhal/GopherSharp/README.md

 To access a menu, use

-    List<GopherItem> items = GopherRequester.Request(hostnameToServer, selectorToMenu); // port is last parameter and option, default is 70
+    List<GopherItem> items = GopherRequester.RequestMenu(hostnameToServer, selectorToMenu); // port is last parameter and option, default is 70

-To access a raw file or menu as a string, use
+To access a text file or menu as a string, use

-    string item = GopherRequester.Request(hostnameToServer, selectorToMenu); // port is last parameter and option, default is 70
+    string item = GopherRequester.RequestText(hostnameToServer, selectorToMenu); // port is last parameter and option, default is 70

+To access a raw file as a byte array, use

+    byte[] item = GopherRequester.RequestRaw(hostnameToServer, selectorToMenu); // port is last parameter and option, default is 70

-Raw bytestream output and query input is not supported.
+Query input is not supported.

 ### GopherItem